 Sisig Fiesta of Angeles City will showcase the best pork dish of the Philippines.
-The “arguably greatest pork dish on earth”, dubbed by New York Times, SISIG, will be showcased again on April 29, 2017 at the Train Station ‘Crossing’ in Angeles City .
+The “arguably greatest pork dish on earth”, dubbed by New York Times, SISIG, showcased last year April and April 28, 2018 for this year at the Train Station ‘Crossing’ in Angeles City .
 Taking advantage of the nostalgia, the ambiance of the place will be recreated reminiscent of the height of its popularity of SIZZLING SISIG in in the 1980’s.

 The Sisig Fiesta of Angeles is a gastronomic event where the many varieties of Sisig intend to showcase the creativity and distinct taste in food of Kapampangans.
 A sundry of events ranging from cooking demonstration and competitions will pepper the whole night alongside with music and dance performances.